 Sector protection/unprotection must be implemented using programming equipment.
 The procedure requires a high voltage (V{ID}) on address pin A9 and the control pins.
-Details on this method are provided in the supplements, publication numbers 20819 (Am29F002B) and 21183 (Am29F002NB).
+Details on this method are provided in a supplement, publication number 20495.
 Contact an AMD representative to obtain a copy of the appropriate document.